bmc-labs/runrs/glrcfg/README.md

 The components have certain semantics.
 As an example, the `concurrent` field in the global section must be a non-zero positive integer, the `log_level` field must be one of a list of log levels, and the `connection_max_age` must be a Golang duration string (e.g. `1h30m`).

-Some of these constraints can only be checked at run time.
-In other words, `concurrent` is a `u32` and there's an enum for `log_level` - but you can still set `concurrent` to zero and pass `connection_max_age` any random string.
-We could, of course, have solved this via newtypes which implement the constraints, but that wouldn't have looked very good with respect to the above described ergonomics, so we didn't.

-The components do, of course, have certain semantics which are not enforced this way (although, for example, if something expects a URL, you'll have to hand it a `url::Url` type, and such).
-As an example, if you set `concurrent` in the global section to zero, the resulting config will be invalid and `gitlab-runner` will not accept it.
+This library uses or implements types which enforce these constraints, so that invalid configurations are impossible to create.
+In other words: it is not possible to just pass a `&str` as a Golang duration string - you must use `GolangDuration::parse("1h30m")` (or `"1h30m".parse()`) and pass the result.

 ## Support